 There is a part in one of the Lester Levenson books where he says something like, “It’s just as easy to demonstrate $100 as it is to demonstrate 1 penny.”
 I have often pondered this.(I think the book is Happiness is Free and It’s Easier than You Think)

 Since originally writing this page, I have had countless more demonstrations.
 One biggie is that I’ve “demonstrated” living in a beautiful 3-bedroom/3-bath oceanfront condo for the last several winters for a fraction of what it costs others.
+I still need to describe that – as well as a few other ones since then.

-There is more – some SEEM more significant than others at the time of the original manifestation; however, I’ve also recently been made aware that an effort I put into something 5 years ago is panning out NOW.
+There are more – some SEEM more significant than others at the time of the original manifestation; however, I’ve also recently been made aware that an effort I put into something 5 years ago is panning out NOW.

 What seems to be a common thread in my demonstrations that I’m noticing is a certain “detachment” from any specific outcome.
 That’s why I mention Lester Levenson above.
 He was REALLY adamant that we need to “let go” of attachments.